 Other early settlers included Dr. C. C. O'Donnell, who developed a popular resort, Charles Justi, proprietor of a Wells Fargo station and the first postmaster of Glen Ellen's post office, and the Hon.
 J. B. Warfield.

-Glen Ellen is a five minute drive from Kenwood.
+Glen Ellen is a five-minute drive from Kenwood.
 As you travel Sonoma Highway towards Sonoma, turn right on Arnold Drive.
 Glen Ellen is a great place to go for dinner.
 The restaurants are all superb and friendly.
 There is a nice market on the main street to grab cooking or picnic supplies, wineries, a bar, and a lot of character.

 Kenwood is where we call home.
 One Mound is pretty much in the center of it all.
-We have a tiny local market and a few restaurants, many wineries, our local Depot (which used to be the train station) and lovely grassy Depot Park, and, mostly, family homes.
+We have a tiny local market, a few bar/restaurants, great wineries and tasting rooms, our local Depot (which used to be the train station) and lovely grassy Depot Park, and, mostly, family homes.
 There is a much-loved Elementary School where the local kids attend.
 Everyone knows everyone, and we get a chance to say hello at our little Post Office.
 We have our own newspaper, The Kenwood Press, detailing the local happenings.
 And despite the tourism, there is a real small-town feel here.

 Once called Gelstone, Eldridge was a community named after Captain Oliver Eldridge.
 Eldridge and Gelstone were both members of the governing board of the district and had the place named for them at different times.
 The mild climate was one of the reasons this was chosen for the site of California Home for the Care and Training of the Feeble Minded, opened in 1891.
 Eldridge is a sweet little hamlet and was just recently closed down (it was more recently called the Sonoma Development Center) for poor management and abuse charges.
 Eldridge's fate is unknown at this time.
 You can drive through and see the manicured lawns and old buildings along Arnold Drive, just past Glen Ellen.
 It is a bit sad to have such a pretty place in limbo but we have high hopes something good will be next!